-Most intergenerational transfers take place within the family.2 Families, often but not always parents, take decisions about the resources to be provided to their children to enable them to grow, learn, socialize and eventually become adult members of society.3 Most of the decisions taken while children are young are related to investment in human capital-not only investment in schooling, but also in child health and nutrition.
+Most intergenerational transfers take place within the family.2 Family members, often but not always parents, take decisions about the resources to be provided to their children to enable them to grow, learn, socialise and eventually become adult members of society.3 Most of the decisions taken while children are young are related to investment in human capital - not only investment in schooling, but also in child health and nutrition.
 As children marry and form their own households, decisions are taken regarding transfers of assets that enable them to form a new productive and social unit.
 Finally, as parents age and die, decisions are taken regarding old age support and the transfer of remaining assets to children.
 We take a broad view of intergenerational transfers to encompass both investment in human capital and asset transfers, and allow these to take place at any time during the child's life cycle.
-However, the transfer of
+However, the transfer of wealth from one generation to the next can be blocked at any point by a multitude